1. Overview of MCAL

 Fig. 1.2 CDD in Layered Software Architecture

-The main goal of the CDD is to implement complex sensor evaluation and actuator control with direct access to the microcontroller using specific interrupts and/or complex microcontroller peripherals, external devices (communication transceivers, ASIC…) to fulfill the special functional and timing requirements.
-In addition it might be used to implement enhanced services / protocols or encapsulates legacy functionality of a non-AUTOSAR system.
-CDD Implementation might be application, Microcontroller and ECU dependent.
-Finally, the CDD can serve as mechanism of migration to introduce existing or new concepts into the AUTOSAR Software Architecture.
+The main goal of the CDD is to implement complex sensor evaluation and actuator control with direct access to the microcontroller using specific interrupts and/or complex microcontroller peripherals, external devices (communication transceivers, ASIC, etc.) to fulfill the special functional and timing requirements.
+In addition, it might be used to implement enhanced services/protocols or encapsulate legacy functionality of a non-AUTOSAR system.
+CDD implementation might be application, microcontroller, and ECU dependent.
+Finally, the CDD can serve as a mechanism of migration to introduce existing or new concepts into the AUTOSAR Software Architecture.

-Refer AUTOSAR_EXP_LayeredSoftwareArchitecture document for more details on CDD related configurations.
+Refer to the AUTOSAR_EXP_LayeredSoftwareArchitecture document for more details on CDD-related configurations.

 1.4.
 MCAL Safety Strategy